 Then, just days later, a second woman is murdered.
-Vera knows that to find the key to this new killing she needs to understand what had been troubling Margaret so deeply before she died – before another life is lost.
+Vera knows that to find the key to this new killing she needs to understand what was troubling Margaret so deeply before her death – before another life is lost.
 She can feel in her bones that there’s a link.

 Retracing Margaret’s final steps, Vera finds herself searching deep into the hidden past of this seemingly innocent neighbourhood, led by clues that keep revolving around one street.
 Why are the residents of Harbour Street so reluctant to speak?

 Life seems perfect in Valley Farm, a quiet community in Northumberland.
 Then a shocking discovery shatters the silence.